-6.1 As a first step, you should normally raise concerns with your immediate manager or their senior manager.
+- 6. 1 As a first step, you should normally raise concerns with your immediate manager or their senior manager.
 You may also feel able to approach a member of the governing body.
 This depends, however, on the seriousness and sensitivity of the issues involved and who is suspected of the misconduct.
-If you believe that senior managers are involved, you should contact the chair of governors.
-If this does not allay your concerns you can contact someone outside your school, as outlined in para 6.2 or section 7.

-6.2 The County Council has several Contact Officers who will have been trained and will have a lead role in advising on the procedure of the Confidential Reporting (Whistleblowing) Policy.
+If you believe that senior managers are involved you should contact the Chair of governors.
+If this does not allay your concerns you can contact someone outside your school, as outlined in para 6.2 or use the Anti-Fraud Hotline as set out in para 6.10. - 6.2 The County Council has a number of Contact Officers who will have been trained and will have a lead role in advising on the procedure of the Confidential Reporting Policy.
 They can give you advice on how to deal with your concerns and they can take forward a concern for investigation.
 Any advice they give you will be strictly confidential.
 You do not have to use any particular Contact Officer.
 If for example you have a problem which you feel has a legal aspect (for example if you think the conduct complained of could be a breach of the law) you may feel it more appropriate to deal with the Legal Contact Officer.
 If it relates to financial problems the Internal Auditor might be more appropriate.